.

 Discover More: Keys to Keeping Your LIS System Implementation on Track

-“At the point where the implementation team drops off, the support team takes over,” said Martirosian.
-“To our lab partners, the transition is seamless.
-They inherit a dedicated team with intimate knowledge of their LIS system that can quickly resolve any reported issues.”
+"At the point where the implementation team drops off, the support team takes over," said Martirosian.
+"To our lab partners, the transition is seamless.
+They inherit a dedicated team with intimate knowledge of their LIS system environment that can quickly resolve any reported issues."

 Discover More: Questions All Pathology Labs Should Ask When Evaluating LIS Software and Support